rmissier/deonet-odoo-dev/README.md

       - `make start`
    - Access Odoo at <http://localhost:8069>

       - Optional: quick smoke test
          - `make smoke` (expects HTTP 200 for /web/login and frontend assets)

+      - Optional: debug
+         - `make debug` to enable the debug adapter on port 5678 (non-blocking)
+         - Or `make debug-wait` to wait for the debugger to attach before running
+         - In VS Code, run “Attach to Odoo (debugpy)” from the Run and Debug panel

 1. Restore DB (optional on first run)